dell/karavi-topology/docs/CONTRIBUTING.md

 ## Your first contribution

-Unsure where to begin contributing to Karavi Topology?
+Unsure where to begin contributing?
 Start by browsing issues labeled `beginner friendly` or `help wanted`.

 * [Beginner-friendly](https://github.com/dell/karavi-topology/issues?q=is%3Aopen+is%3Aissue+label%3A%22beginner+friendly%22) issues are generally straightforward to complete.
 * [Help wanted](https://github.com/dell/karavi-topology/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) issues are problems we would like the community to help us with regardless of complexity.